 – A –

 ♦ Acrostic (Greek akrostichis – extreme verse.) – a form of word puzzle; the verse, which first letters of all the lines form a phrase or word, often the name of the author or the person to whom the verses are devoted.
 Acrostic was invented in ancient times (V century B.C.) by Sicilian poet Epicharmus Comicus of Syracuse, who fixed in such a manner the authorship of his texts.
-Acrostics were written by poets of ancient Greece; in the poetry of the Middle Ages acrostics interspersed in the sacred texts as an encrypted signatures, spells or secret messages, the canons were written in the forms of acrostic in the Byzantine hymnography.
-Tradition of the genre has continued during the Renaissance.
+Acrostics were written by poets of ancient Greece; in the poetry of the Middle Ages acrostics interspersed in the sacred texts as encrypted signatures, spells or secret messages, the canons were written in the forms of acrostic in the Byzantine hymnography.
+A tradition of the genre has continued during the Renaissance.

 John Keats has written acrostic devoted to his sister – Georgiana Keats.